bbauska/TUMx-DWAPNx/README.md

 </p>

 Welcome back to our videos about server-side JavaScript.
-In this one we\'re going to talk about what is needed for a web application.
-So, let\'s start right off with the most important part of a web application, which is a **request handler**.
+In this one we&apos;re going to talk about what is needed for a web application.
+So, let&apos;s start right off with the most important part of a web application, which is a **request handler**.
 A **request handler** is something that takes on requests and answers them, and gives you the power to answer them in a meaningful way.
 We have seen what requests are in previous videos.
-So, I invite you to look back at previous videos if you don\'t know what we are talking about.
+So, I invite you to look back at previous videos if you don&apos;t know what we are talking about.

 The first **request handler** that I would like to talk to you about is **Express.js** (https://expressjs.com/).
 It is de facto standard for